US issues $10m bounty in hunt for DarkSide hackers | DW | 05.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The State Department has announced a reward for information about leaders of the cybercrime group DarkSide, that targeted a major US oil pipeline.
+The State Department has announced a reward for information about leaders of the cybercrime group DarkSide, which targeted a major US oil pipeline.

 Ransomware criminals lock away vital data belonging to companies and then charge for it to be released

-The United States on Thursday announced a $10 million reward for information to help find leaders of the high-profile ransomware group DarkSide.
+The US on Thursday announced a $10 million reward for information to help find leaders of the high-profile ransomware group DarkSide.

 It's the latest effort at stopping cyber-extortion attacks by the group, which Washington blames for a major oil pipeline shutdown in May.